“Listening is the greatest compliment”

 Listening is NOT passive.
 It is an active activity and hence requires you to be present.
 To be present, you have to be active and ready to listen.

-I talk a lot about the listener doing most of the communication and it being your job to engage the listener, however, the listener must also share that responsibility.
+I talk a lot about the listener doing most of the communication and it being your job to engage the listener, however, the listener must also share the responsibility for effective communication.
+The listener must be willing to listen.

 Great conversations happen when both parties are taking responsibility for listening and talking.